Code-Institute-Submissions/Milestone-1-Project-3/README.md

 ## Deployment

-To deploy the project I used GitHub Pages.
+To deploy the project I have used GitHub Pages.
 The version in use is the master branch.

 The address for the deployed project is: